endocode/fleet/functional/README.md

 This functional test suite deploys a fleet cluster using nspawn containers, and asserts fleet is functioning properly.

-It shares an instance of etcd deployed on the host machine with each of the nspawn containers.
+It shares an instance of etcd deployed on the host machine with each of the nspawn containers which use `172.18.0.1/16` network, so please make sure this network does not intersect with others.

 It's recommended to run this in a virtual machine environment on CoreOS (e.g. using [Vagrant][test-in-vagrant]).